trison/setup-config/README.md

 # setup-config
-Dev setup in new environments
+Dev setup for new environments